 Whereas if you are planning for track days, the STO and Performante versions come with plenty of downforce-producing bits that will help you shave every last millisecond possible.

 Purists will enjoy the fact that Lambo Huracan has been offered in RWD variants i.e. STO, Technica, and EVO.
-All Lambo Huracans come with a DCT gearbox and an sweet 8000 rpm 5.2 L odd firing V10 producing between 510 and 640 hp.
+All Lambo Huracans come with a DCT gearbox and a sweet 8000 rpm 5.2 L odd firing V10 producing between 510 and 640 hp.

 To my surprise there were none.
 Most Huracan owners at Lamborghini Talk were pretty pleased with the way Huracan is built.